|Home||World||National||Opinion||Local||Entertainment||Home And Garden||Advice||Farts And Giggles|

 "Take a knee, wave a sign, scream and yell, it's all good," he assured.
 "Get it all out of your systems."

 Still, some Uniondale residents have expressed misgivings about either the time or place, or both, of the protest.

-"Does it really have to be on the weekend?" asked one white woman.
+"Does it really have to be on the weekend?" asked one Caucasian woman.
 "And right across from the Kroger?
 I do my shopping Saturday mornings," she said.
 "Though I guess I could go to Lucky's.
 I think I lost my club card, but I suppose they should be able to use my phone number."

 One thing most Uniondale residents - and Americans - agree on however, is that the protesting of the national anthem at football games should end.